janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 ## Optimization

-By default, when using the `Map` component inside another functional component it will rerender whenever the parent component rerenders.
-Not only does this waste computational ressources since there's no need to rerender the map if the changed props do not pertain to it, it also ruins the user experience since the map will jump back to its initial zoom level and center on every rerender.
+By default, when using the `Map` component inside another function component it will rerender whenever the parent component rerenders.
+Not only does this waste computational resources since there's no need to rerender the map if its props didn't change, it also ruins the user experience since the map will jump back to its initial `center` and `zoom` on every rerender.
 To prevent this, you can easily create a memoized map with the `useCallback` hook:

 ```js{1,4,9}:title=src/app.js
 import React, { useCallback } from 'react'